XavierSpycy/NumPyMultilayerPerceptron/README.md

 </p>

 ### 4.4 Learning Rate Scheduler
 Adjusting the learning rate dynamically during training is crucial to optimize model performance.
 The Learning Rate Scheduler offers a class of methods for this purpose.
-As illustrated below, the `MultiStepLR` method from the `nn.schedules` module adjusts the learning rate at specific 'milestones'.
+As illustrated below, the `MultiStepLR` method from the `nn.schedules` module adjusts the learning rate at specific `milestones`.

 ```python
 from nn.schedules import MultiStepLR